-NOTA is the National Organisation for the Treatment of Sexual Abusers, and is a registered charity.
+NOTA is the National Organisation for the Treatment of Abusers, and is a registered charity.
 Inaugurated as a National Organisation in 1991, NOTA grew from a regional network in the North West of England.
 Membership is open to any professional whose work concerns intervention with sexually aggressive individuals regardless of their age, race, gender or sexual preference.
 With a growing multi-disciplinary membership comprised of practitioners, managers and policy makers from the public, private and voluntary sectors, NOTA is able to bring a wide variety of perspectives to intervention with sexual aggressors.

 WHAT DOES NOTA DO?

-research conducted by the members and others
+- Initiating, supporting and disseminating research conducted by NOTA members and others

-• Contribute to practice and policy development, nationally and regionally, through
+- Contributing to practice and policy development, nationally and regionally, through drafting and publishing guidance

-• Promote quality national and regional training events
+- Promoting high quality national and regional training events

-• Publish briefing and occasional papers on Policy and Practice
+- Publishing briefings and occasional papers on Policy and Practice